It's tempting to imagine the progress of the human race as if it were a

 an employee if they weren't willing to treat Hump Day as a job

-requirement.
-The Mad Men days were over!
+Mad Men days were over!

 Lionsgate Television